 La Casona de Valladolid

 The extensive menu for drinks include healthy fruit and vegetable juices, super smoothies, several coffee options, but – to the chagrin of one of my friend’s on a recent – no alcohol is served here.
-If you don’t mind that though (I don’t!), this is a truly excellent place to eat for plant based or health conscious eaters!
+If you don’t mind that though (I don’t!), this is a truly excellent vegan restaurant in Valladolid!

 Elela Organic Vegan Cafe

-With so many great vegan restaurants, Valladolid is quickly becoming a great destination for plant based eaters.
+With so many great vegan restaurants in Valladolid, the townis quickly becoming a great destination for plant based eaters.
 Even if you’re not an herbivore, however, you should really check out the adorable Elela Organic Vegan Cafe just across the street from the convent.

 I don’t think I’ve ever visited Valladolid without eating at least one meal at Cafeina.
 Together with its sister establishment next door, Mezcaleria Don Trejo, Cafeina is the place to be on a weekend night in Valladolid for locals and tourists alike.